crtdaniele/crtdaniele/README.md

 <h2>Hi!
+I'm Daniele Carta 🚀</h2>

-I'm Daniele Carta, I'm living in Milano and I'm a Frontend Developer 💻</h2>
+I'm living in Milano and and I'm a Frontend Developer 💻 for Illimity Bank!
-I love: ReactJS, React Native, Redux, Typescript, NodeJS, Javascript ES6.
-Now, I'm studing Svelte 🚀.

-When I'm not at working (in Illimity Bank) I like to write and create single-page application for myself 🔥.

-I like to practice sport (Running and Calisthenics) and I like the mountain ⛰️.
+Currently I work in a team of more than 20 devs in a Fintech.
+In Illimity I work with ReactJS (for the web) and with React Native (for the app android and iOS).
+Mainly my role in Illimity is a Lead Frontend Developer because I have the responsability of a small team (5 people).

+I like writing code with React, React Native, Javascript, HTML5, CSS3...
+Now I'll want to learn NextJS to improve my skills.

 If you want, you can follow me on: